Unlawful Restraint

 Texas Criminal Law

-Unlawful Restraint is a criminal offense in the state of Texas that makes it illegal to intentionally or knowingly restrain someone.
+The Texas Unlawful Restraint law is a criminal offense that makes it illegal to intentionally or knowingly restrain an individual, a business, or other group of people.

 Have you been charged with Unlawful Restraint?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Unlawful Restraint law also exempts certain restraints related to “lawful arrests.”
 In addition, there are two affirmative defenses under the law, available only if the restrained person is under 18.